microsoft/SynapseML/docs/gpu-setup.md

   CNTK and other dependencies that MMLSpark needs for GPU training.
   (This is done via a script action that runs [`gpu-setup.sh`](https://mmlspark.azureedge.net/buildartifacts/0.10/gpu-setup.sh).)

 Note that these child templates can also be deployed independently, if you don't need both parts of the installation.
+Particularly, to scale out an existing environment, a new GPU VM can be added to it using the GPU VM setup template at experimentation time.

 ## Deploying an ARM template

 ### 1. Deploy an ARM template within the [Azure Portal](https://ms.portal.azure.com/)

-[Click here to open the above
+[Click here to open the above main template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fmmlspark.azureedge.net%2Fbuildartifacts%2F0.10%2Fdeploy-main-template.json) in the Azure portal.
-template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fmmlspark.azureedge.net%2Fbuildartifacts%2F0.10%2Fdeploy-main-template.json)
-in the Azure portal.